You are here

 His main research interests are in Robotics, Haptics, and Control Systems.
 He has published more than 400 papers on international journals, books, and refereed conferences.
-He was Editor-in-Chief of the IEEE Robotics and Automation Letters, which he founded in 2015.
-He has organized and chaired the first WorldHaptics Conference (2005).
-He was Editor of the book series ``Springer Briefs on Control, Automation and Robotics,'' and has served as an Editor for the Int.l J. Robotics Research, IEEE Trans. on Robotics and Automation, IEEE Trans.
-Automation Science and Engineering, and IEEE RAS Magazine.
-He has been Program Chair of Robotics: Science and Systems (RSS) 2019, IEEE Int.
-Conf.
-Robotics and Automation (ICRA'16), the Int.
-Symposium on Robotics Research (ISRR' 2015) , Hybrid Systems: Computation and Control (HSCC 2007).
-In 2005 he co-founded and chaired of the first conference in the WorlHaptics series.
-He was Editor in Chief of the Conference Editorial Board for the IEEE Robotics and Automation Society (RAS), Vice President for Publications (2013-2014), for Membership (2006-2007), and Distinguished Lecturer (2004-2006) of IEEE RAS.
-He served as the President of the Italian Association or Researchers in Automatic Control (2012-2013).
-He is a co-founder and serves as President of the Italian Institute of Robotics and Intelligent Machines (I-RIM) since 2019, He is the recipient of several awards and honors.
+He was the first Editor-in-Chief of the IEEE Robotics and Automation Letters, which he founded in 2015, and is now one of the premier Journals in the field.
+He has organized the first WorldHaptics Conference (2005).
+He is a co-founder and President of the Italian Institute of Robotics and Intelligent Machines (I-RIM) since 2019, He is the recipient of several awards and honors.
 For his research on human and robot hands the European Research Council awarded him with four grants, including an Advanced Grant in 2012 and a Synergy Grant in 2018.
-Antonio Bicchi is a Fellow of IEEE since 2005.